• ketchup •

 Part of Speech: Noun, mass (no plural)

 Meaning: Originally, ketchup was 1. a sauce made from the juice of mushrooms, walnuts, tomatoes, vinegar, and other ingredients, and used as a condiment with meat or fish.
-In the US, however, it has become 2. a thick, sweet tomato paste.
+In most countries, however, it has become 2. a thick, sweet tomato paste.

 In Play: Because of its bright red color, American ketchup is easy to spot and easy to mistake for other substances: "If that is ketchup on your collar, the woman you were necking with must have been eating a hamburger!"
 Long before President Reagan, people of little means had figured out that ketchup was a vegetable: "For lunch I had a bowl of tomato soup made of a half bottle of ketchup and hot water."